ipekyilmaz35/City-length-task/README.md

-# Saucedemo Login Test with Cypress
+# City names' length task

 This project asks a user to write city names and tye 'q', then it shows if they have longer or less than 5 characters on the console (as a long city name and a short city name).